-In more advanced cases of vascular disease, surgical intervention may be necessary to avoid stroke or limb loss.
+In more advanced cases of vascular disease, surgery may be necessary to avoid stroke or limb loss.
 Vascular surgery performed at New York Methodist includes a range of procedures to relieve the effects of blocked blood vessels.
 Conditions we treat include:

-A blockage in a peripheral artery (of the legs, pelvis or abdomen) may result in foot or leg sores and in leg pain while walking or at rest.
-Because of the lack of blood flow, healing of wounds may be prevented and, eventually, this may lead to the loss of a limb.
-Blood flow may be restored with a procedure that uses either a synthetic tube or the patient's own veins to "bypass" the blockage, so that blood may reach the extremities.
+A blockage in a peripheral artery (of the legs, pelvis, or abdomen) may result in foot or leg sores and in leg pain.
+Eventually, this may lead to the loss of a limb.
+Blood flow may be restored with a surgical procedure that uses either a synthetic tube or the patient's own veins to "bypass" the blockage, so that blood may reach the extremities.

-The VNUS closure procedure is a minimally invasive treatment alternative for patients with a condition known as superficial venous reflux, which is a condition by which the veins in the legs don't channel blood flow adequately to the heart.
-The symptoms include varicose veins, aching, swelling, ulcers and other painful symptoms.
+The VNUS closure surgical procedure is a minimally invasive treatment alternative for patients with superficial venous reflux, which is a condition by which the veins in the legs don't channel blood flow adequately to the heart.
 The procedure results in relief of symptoms with minimal scarring.

 For more information, please call 718.780.3288.